Top 10 Safe Vegetables for Dogs

 Do cut it into small pieces.
 The tough, stringy texture of celery can be hard for dogs to digest and can quickly turn into a choking hazard if the pieces are too large.
 For this reason, it’s best to chop it up into bite-size pieces before feeding it to your dog.

 Do dip in peanut butter!
 Dogs love a little peanut butter and as you know, celery dipped in some pet-safe PB makes for a super yummy treat that both you and your dog can enjoy.
-Be sure to check feeding guidelines for peanut butter so you know the right amount to feed your pooch.
+Be conservative with your PB smears though.

 Feeding Frequency: Occasionally (one time per week)